Saturday, June 14th at 12:00 PM - Sign up here!

 Brady began her teaching career in Raleigh, North Carolina after graduating with a B.S. in Middle Grades Education from NC State University.
 While in school there, Brady participated in an international studies program in Pskov, Russia, and worked in farmworker advocacy in rural North Carolina.
 She obtained her Master’s degree from Appalachian State and her National Certification while working in Watagua County.
 In 2011, Brady studied indigenous and biological diversity in Oaxaca, Mexico with the National Endowment for the Humanities.
 Although she looks forward to another international adventure, she is most grateful to be living in Asheville and enjoys the thrill of middle school, running in the woods and spending time with her family.

-Adrian Shaefer
+Adrian Schaefer

 Student at University of NC Asheville